NikkiLittlepaws/NikkiLittlepaws.github.io/cdfrules.md

 ### Changelog
+- 27/01/23: Updated rules to allow grapples, corrected an elusive typo, updated rule about light and sound spm to include obnoxious gestures.
 - 23/01/23: Updated battlefield and spawn descriptions, changed up data listing spawns and indirect munitions deployment, moved the typo, added a furred eel somewhere so don't swim in the water, removed Grand Federation Listening Post from Charlie four, redeployed Grand Federation Listening Post at Echo two, added additional equipment to CDF.
 - 21/08/22: Removed stipulation about artillery having to be static, moved the random typo.
 - 06/07/22: Added policy regarding politics to The Basics, added jetpacks specifically next to movement enhancers, elaborated on violator punishments under communications courtesy, changed stipulations for deployables under Deployables, added a random typo, updated Munitions to specify lethal radius, circumstances for artillery fire and specified placed explosives reload timer, clarified vehicle states under Vehicles and Armor values.